Yongke/shadowsocks-erlang/README.md

     `./rebar clean & ./rebar compile`

-  Of course, Elang OTP and rebar are needed.
-I am using R15B01, other versions should work fine.
+  Elang OTP(R16B01) and rebar are needed. crypto module in OTP improves a lot in R16B01, but unfortunately, the port which implement this module does use EVP_* functions.
+Which means almost all the block cipher method is not compatible with other shadowsocks implementation.

 * Client side